Characters: Trinity Blood

 - Cain and Abel and Seth: Sister to The Hero and the Big Bad who forms a third side.

-- King Incognito: She occasionally pretends to be a simple peasant girl.
+- King Incognito: She occasionally pretends to be a simple peasant girl, working part-time.

 - A Mother to Her Men: Quite affectionate to her subjects, calling them "her children".